kai-nehler/mantar/README.md

   is estimated from this combined data.

 Both methods produce a correlation matrix that is then used to estimate the network via node-wise regressions.
+It is also possible to compute the correlation matrix using pairwise or listwise deletion.
+However, these methods are generally not recommended, except in specific cases, such as when data are missing completely at random and the proportion of missingness is very small.

-In addition to full network estimation, the package also supports **stepwise regression search** based on information criteria for a **single dependent variable**.
+In addition to network estimation, the package also supports **stepwise regression search** based on information criteria for a **single dependent variable**.
 This regression search is available for both complete and incomplete data and relies on the same two-step EM or stacked MI procedures to handle missing values as the network analysis.
 While both methods to handle missingness are expected to perform well in this context, no specific simulation study has been conducted to compare